Ocorrência

 Dados Sobre o Projeto

-Coral reef fisheries are critical for supporting subsistence and artisanal fishers through the Pacific Island Countries and Territories (PICTs), but are increasingly impacted by land-based pollution, changing fishing practices, and habitat degradation.
-Research is thus needed to provide regionally-representative information on changes in fisheries and pollution exposure, to incorporate Traditional Ecological Knowledge (TEK) of isheries into management recommendations, and to build capacity and support conservation efforts.
-This project will take place in four geographically diverse PICTs – Fiji, Tonga, Tuvalu, Vanuatu – and has four distinct objectives: (i) build capacity in PICTs, (ii) establish a regional baseline for microplastics (MP) in reef-associated food fishes, (iii) document TEK around reef-associated food fishes and pollution using social science methodologies, and (iv) inform national and regional conservation efforts.
-The project focuses on ten important reef-associated food fishes identified by in-country stakeholders, with representation of species across trophic and functional groups.
-Via the co-production of research and knowledge with in-country partners, this project will provide a much-needed regional baseline of MP contamination in common food fishes (indicating risk to human health/nutrition), while the TEK will identify preferences and catch trends, and yield key biological information that can inform management tools addressing food security.
+Coral reef fisheries are vital for supporting subsistence and artisanal fishers across the Pacific Island Countries and Territories (PICTs).
+However, they are increasingly threatened by land-based pollution, changing fishing practices, and habitat degradation.
+To address these challenges, there is an urgent need for research that provides regionally representative data on fisheries changes and pollution exposure, integrates Traditional Ecological Knowledge (TEK) into management strategies, and enhances local capacity to support conservation efforts.
+This project will be conducted in four geographically diverse PICTs: Fiji, Tonga, Tuvalu, and Vanuatu, with four distinct objectives: (i) enhance capacity in PICTs; (ii) establish a regional baseline for microplastics (MP) in reef-associated food fishes; (iii) document TEK concerning reef-associated food fishes and pollution using social science methodologies; and (iv) inform national and regional conservation initiatives.
+The project concentrates on important reef-associated food fish species, identified by local stakeholders and spanning various trophic and functional groups.
+By fostering the co-production of research and knowledge with local partners, this project aims to establish a critically needed regional baseline of MP contamination in common food fishes (highlighting risks to human health and nutrition).
+Additionally, TEK will reveal preferences and catch trends, providing essential biological data to inform management tools that enhance food security.

 Título Establishing baselines for marine plastics and bridging indigenous knowledge with ocean policy to improve livelihood security in the Pacific